ItsAsbreuk/itsa-gallery/src/gallery-itsascrollviewmodellist/README.md

 ===============================

+Widget Y.ITSAScrollViewModellist which extends Y.ScrollView by adding an Y.ModelList or Y.LazyModelList as an attribute 'modelList'.
-Adds an Y.ModelList or Y.LazyModelList to a ScrollView instance, where the Models are rendered inside an unsorted-list lies within the scrollview's-contentBox.
+The Models from the ModelList will be used to rendered an unsorted-list inside the scrollview-instance.
+The ul-element lies within the scrollview's-contentBox.
 This results in an ul-list with Models.
-For performancereason, it is recommended to use Y.LazyModelList instead of Y.ModelList.
+For performance-reasons, it is recommended to use Y.LazyModelList instead of Y.ModelList.

-Caution: you MUST set the axis-atribute before rendering!
-Because the content is empty at start, scrollview would otherwise fail autofind the value of axis.
+Caution: you <b>MUST set the axis-atribute before rendering!</b> Because the content is empty at start, scrollview would otherwise fail autofind the value of axis.

 To make both Y.ModelList as well as Y.LazyModelList interchangable, this module adds 3 sugar-methods to Y.ModelList and Y.LazyModelList: